 Cantor, D., and Lynch, J.P.
 (2000).
 Self-Report Surveys as Measures of Crime and Criminal Victimization.
 In D. Duffee (Ed.), Measurement and Analysis of Crime and Justice (pp. 85–138).
 Washington, DC: National Institute of Justice.

-Cox, S., Parmer, R., Strizek, G., and Thomas, T. (forthcoming).
+Cox, S., Parmer, R., Strizek, G., and Thomas, T. (2017).
 Documentation for the 2011–12 Schools and Staffing Survey.
-National Center for Education Statistics, Institute of Education Sciences, U.S. Department of Education.
-Washington, DC.
+Washington, DC: National Center for Education Statistics, Institute of Education Sciences, U.S. Department of Education

 Goldstein, S.E., Young, A., and Boyd, C. (2008).
 Relational Aggression at School: Associations With School Safety and Social Climate.
 Journal of Youth & Adolescence, 37: 641–654.